 Woi-wurrung was used in recognition of the Traditional Owners’ custodianship of the river and their unique connection to the lands through which the river flows.
 It is also a Victorian and Australian first in legally identifying a large river and its corridor, which transverses many boundaries, as a single living and integrated natural entity for protection.

-The Act prescribes how a long-term Community Vision and the Yarra Strategic Plan, which will give effect to the vision, are to be developed.
-It also prescribes the establishment of a new statutory body, the Birrarung Council, to be the first independent voice of the Yarra River, as part of recognising it as a living entity.
+The Act prescribes how a long-term Community Vision and a Yarra Strategic Plan, which gives effect to the vision, are developed.
+The Act also prescribes the establishment of a new statutory body, the Birrarung Council, to be the first independent voice of the Yarra River, as part of recognising it as a living entity.

-- Click here to read the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.
+- Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.

-- Click here to watch this reading of the Woi wurrung language preamble to the Act and the Wurundjeri Council’s Parliamentary Speech to the Lower House (seen, left).
+- Watch Elders of the Wurundjeri Woi wurrung Cultural Heritage Aboriginal Corporation deliver the Woi wurrung language preamble to the Act and Parliamentary Speech to the Lower House (seen, left).

-- Click here to read the Woi wurrung language Preamble to the Act.
+- Woi wurrung language Preamble to the Act.